 Measure the Emotional Side of Brand Loyalty

 There are a variety of ways to measure customer loyalty and engagement.
 All approaches involve asking customers to report how loyal they are to a brand/product.
-While the answers to this question yields important information and insights, when people answer this question directly, they provide a cognitive and rational response.
+While the answers to this question yield important information and insights, when people answer this question directly, they provide a cognitive and rational response.

 There are also emotional components to brand loyalty.
 Sometimes people may not even be aware of their emotional attachment.
-Anyone who has been “upset” by a change to a key brand attribute, for example terminating or changing a flavor or process, is having an “emotional” reaction that can potentially and unconsciously impact loyalty.
+Anyone who has been “upset” by a change to a key brand attribute, for example, terminating or changing a flavor or process, is having an “emotional” reaction that can potentially and unconsciously impact loyalty.
 It is important for marketers to understand and measure the emotional side of brand loyalty.

 So how can we understand and measure what affects the emotional side of loyalty?